arkawi97/Internal-GT/README.md

 #

 ### Using the injector
-* Keep INZERNAL.dll in the same directory
+* Keep Internal.dll in the same directory
-* F1 will inject INZERNAL to Growtopia
+* F1 will inject Internal to Growtopia
-* F3 will uninject INZERNAL and restore everything (Built into INZERNAL)
+* F3 will uninject Internal and restore everything (Built into Internal)
 * F4 will quit injector
 * Requires admin permissions due to growtopia changing token permissions
 * Also should work with any other injector of your choice